apache/flink/docs/tutorials/streaming_analytics.md

 {% endhighlight %}

-`windowState` and `globalState` are places where you can store per-key, per-window, or global per-key information.
+`windowState` and `globalState` are places where you can store per-key, per-window, or global per-key information for all windows of that key.
 This might be useful, for example, if you want to record something about the current window and use that when processing a subsequent window.

 #### Incremental Aggregation Example